newrelic/newrelic-java-agent/README.md

 # Cross Agent Tests

+### Data Policy

+None of these tests should contain customer data such as SQL strings.
+Please be careful when adding new tests from real world failures.

+### Tests

 | Test Files    | Description   |
 | ------------- |-------------|
 | [rum_loader_insertion_location](rum_loader_insertion_location) | Describe where the RUM loader (formerly known as header) should be inserted. |